thegricean/thegricean.github.io/_pages/talks.md

 author_profile: true
 ---

-# Upcoming talks

-How can large language models be leveraged for pragmatic theory-building? *CogSci workshop: Large language models meet cognitive science – LLMs as tools, models, and participants*, Sydney, Jul 25.

 # Recent talks

 Here are the slides from some recent talks I've given.
 See my [CV](https://thegricean.github.io/cv/) for a full list of talks, slides shareable upon request.